-Recommendations

-e county level, it Larger jurisdictions must be vigilant in monitoring

-nunities larger in and permitting new development for an expansive

-odplain geographic area that includes a large amount

-ger jurisdictions floodplain area and miles.

-plain extent than

-In smaller

-s compacted and

-Iplain should be

-areas or

-geographic area that includes a large amount floodplain area and miles.
-In smaller s compacted and dplain should be
+Rationale Recommendations For unincorporated areas and at the county level, it Larger jurisdictions must be vigilant in monitoring may be more challenging for communities larger in and permitting new development for an expansive geographic size to enforce their floodplain geographic area that includes a large amount management ordinance.
+Often larger jurisdictions floodplain area and miles. have more acres and miles of floodplain extent than compared to smaller communities.
+In smaller communities, the floodplain area is compacted and thus new development in the floodplain should be easier to monitor than larger rural areas or countywide.